sustained release capsules

 any medicines used to treat high blood pressure (e.g. diltiazem and verapamil)

-medicines used to treat rapid heart rhythm (e.g. quinidine and adenosine).
+medicines used to treat rapid heart rhythm or assess heart function (e.g. quinidine,

 medicines used to control blood sugar levels